 Now we know how got to our mix of technologies, once that was set we started focusing on issues that arose from using Ruby as a language.

-Ruby issues and solutions
+A.4 Ruby issues and solutions

 IronRuby is a modern, powerful, feature-rich multi-paradigm language compared to NapaBasic.
 One would hence assume that for any construct of NapaBasic one would easily find a suitable feature to map to IronRuby and that such a mapping would only require a subset of IronRuby features.
 While the latter is true, unfortunately the former assumption turns out to be wrong: Ruby as an idealistic modern language actually omits many features that have been found problematic and avoidable.
 While good for enforcing good style in new code, this creates headaches for defining mapping of code in old languages like NapaBasic.